Heptatonic scale: Harmonic minor scale

 The harmonic minor scale is so called because in tonal music of the common practice period (from approximately 1600 to approximately 1900) chords or harmonies are derived from it more than from the natural minor scale or the melodic minor scale.
 The augmented second between its sixth degree and its raised seventh degree (the "leading tone"), traditionally considered undesirable in melodic progression, is avoided by placing these pitches in different voices in adjacent chords, as in this progression: F A♭ D, F G B, F A♭ C (ii°b–V7d–iv in C minor).
 The A♭ in the middle voice does not ascend to B, and the B in the upper voice does not descend to A♭.

 Heptatonia prima and secunda

 The names heptatonia prima and heptatonia secunda apply to seven-note scales that can be formed using five tones (t) and two semi-tones (s), (also called whole-steps and half-steps), but without two semi-tones in succession.
-Throughout history and to the present day, some have occurred much more commonly than others, namely Ionian (also called the major scale), Aeolian (also called the natural minor scale), melodic ascending minor, Dorian, Mixolydian, Lydian, Lydian dominant, the major-minor, and altered scales.
+Throughout history and to the present day, some have occurred much more commonly than others, namely Ionian (also called the major scale), Aeolian (also called the natural minor scale), melodic ascending minor, Dorian, Mixolydian, Lydian, Lydian dominant, Aeolian dominant, and altered scales.

 Heptatonia prima

 In these scales the semi-tones are maximally separated.
 They are known most commonly as the diatonic modes.
-Beginning on keynote C and working up the notes of the 'natural minor' scale (A, B, C, D, E, F, G, A), the seven modes are:
+Beginning on keynote C and working up the notes of the 'major' scale (C, D, E, F, G, A, B, C), the seven modes are: